Azure/login/README.md

 >
 > "Login With System-assigned Managed Identity" is only supported on GitHub self-hosted runners and the self-hosted runners need to be hosted by Azure virtual machines.

-Before your login with system-assigned managed identity, you need to create an Azure virtual machine to host the GitHub self-hosted runner.
+Before you login with system-assigned managed identity, you need to create an Azure virtual machine to host the GitHub self-hosted runner.

 - Create an Azure virtual machine
   - [Create a Windows virtual machine](https://learn.microsoft.com/azure/virtual-machines/windows/quick-create-portal)